 They call us the selfie generation.
 They say we’re the vainest generation yet, that we were raised by the internet.
 All of those labels will be true—well, at least until the next generation crops up.

 ‘Selfie’ is now a recognized word in the Oxford English Dictionary.
 The hashtag #selfiesunday was coined and brought into mass mania pop culture mainly by teens and pre-teens–mostly girls–who seek the admiration of total strangers.
-There’s even a song about selfies that got over 170 million hits on YouTube.
-Facebook is filled with ‘like for rate’ and ‘like for tbh’ statuses; Twitter, with indirects—insulting tweets directed at someone unnamed but known amongst peers which often target physical appearance or promiscuity.
+There’s even a song about selfies with over 170 million views on YouTube.
+Facebook is filled with ‘like for rate’ and ‘like for tbh’ statuses; Twitter, with indirects (insulting tweets directed at someone unnamed but known amongst peers which often target physical appearance or promiscuity).
 Teens, no matter how vehemently they protest that they don’t care what others think of them, do care.
 They thirst for attention or their five minutes of fame, which translates for them into a well-posed selfie or profile picture.
 And we all buy into that mania.
 Every single one of us.